stripe-archive/topmodel/README.md

 ## How to add a model to topmodel

 1. Create a TSV with columns 'pred_score' and 'actual'.
-Save it to `your_model_name.tsv`
+Save it to `your_model_name.tsv`.
+The columns should be separated by tabs.
+In each row:
    * `actual` should be 0 or 1 (True/False also work)
    * `pred_score` should be the score the model determined.
    * See the examples in `example_data/`